-In celebration of our tenth anniversary year, we are launching our Fellowships.
-These are awarded for exceptional contributions to Christian creativity, and entitle the recipient to all the privileges of a lifetime ArtServe membership.
+ArtServe Fellowships were launched in 2019 in celebration of our tenth anniversary year.
+They are awarded for exceptional contributions to Christian creativity, and entitle the recipient to all the privileges of lifetime ArtServe membership.
+The first four such awards were announced at our 2019 AGM, and a further award was made in 2020.

-The Revd Erica Bebb has been our festival chaplain for the last two years, and has both modelled and shared creative ministry.
+The Revd Erica Bebb has twice been our festival chaplain, and has both modelled and shared creative ministry.

 She is an Anglican priest in the Diocese of Bristol where her job title is Pastor for the Arts.
 A former dancer, she is passionate about using the arts to raise awareness of violence against women.

 The Revd Dr Andrew Pratt was a member of the Methodist Church Music Society before the foundation of ArtServe, and is a prolific hymn writer, widely known for his challenging words.
 He was a member of the Music Resources Group for the 2011 Methodist hymn book Singing the Faith.
 He also paints, blogs, lectures and is chair of the Pratt Green Trust.

-Stella was ‘in at the beginning’ of ArtServe – and her husband Graham (sadly no longer with us) was the first chair.
+Stella was ‘in at the beginning’ of ArtServe – and her husband Graham (sadly no longer with us) was its first chair.

 Stella has been a constant, encouraging presence over the decade, attending every festival.
 She is modest about her own considerable musical talents including many years as a church organist.

-As the most recent Past President of the Methodist Conference, the Revd Michaela Youngson will be well known to many.
+As a Past President of the Methodist Conference and one of the chairs of the London Methodist District, the Revd Michaela Youngson is well-known to many.

 When she is not preaching, representing the Methodist Church or ministering to others, she can be found in her studio creating artworks in fused glass.
 Michaela is the author of two books and continues to be called upon as a writer of reflections, liturgy and poetry.

-If you are a member of ArtServe and would like to nominate another ArtServe member for a fellowship, then please send your suggestions to .
-You can also talk directly to one of the board members.
-Nominations will be considered by the board before the next AGM.
-(As it is board members who decide whether or not to offer a fellowship, it would not be appropriate for a current board member to be included amongst those nominated.)
+If you are a member of ArtServe and would like to nominate another member for a fellowship, please send your suggestions to .
+Nominations will be considered by the board before each year's AGM.
+Board members decide whether or not to offer a fellowship, so it is not appropriate for a current board member to be nominated.